chill389cc/chill389cc/README.md

 -->

 <!--<a href="https://wakatime.com/@chill389cc" target="_blank"><img title="These stats are for the last 2 weeks" align="right" src="https://github-readme-stats.vercel.app/api/wakatime?username=chill389cc&theme=tokyonight&layout=compact&hide=JSON,YAML"/></a>-->
-<span title="I work with NodeJS, Typescript, Vue/Nuxt, SQL, Terraform (on AWS), and Postman on a daily basis here.">Software developer for the Office of IT on BYU Campus</span>
+<span title="I work with NodeJS, Typescript, Vue/Nuxt, SQL, Terraform (on AWS), and Postman on a daily basis here.">Software developer for the Office of IT at BYU</span>

 <!--#### Where You Can Find Me-->
 <a href="mailto: chill389cc@gmail.com"                 title="informal email">`chill389cc@gmail.com`</a>,